jeantiston/GridxPlan/README.md

 ### Frontend - React

-I have already done the build for the frontend part so hopefully you wouldn't have to.
-But in case it's needed.
 This is how to install the dependencies and build the app.

 1. Install [node.js](https://nodejs.org/en/download/)
 2. Install [npm](https://www.npmjs.com/get-npm)